eleanor193/my-website/urara/resume-live/+page.svelte.md

   <ul class="mt-3 space-y-1 text-left list-square list-inside">
     <li>Project managed the rebranding to Polaron Connect, leading the website launch and comprehensive branding change</li>
     <li>Delivered high-impact marketing campaigns and content, driving business growth and engagement</li>
+    <li>Transitioned in mid-July to an Independent Contractor role, continuing to work on projects while pursuing further studies and opportunities.</li>
   </ul>
 </div>